GUINNESS BOOK OF RECORDS HOLDER –‘FIRST PERSON TO CYCLE TO THE SOUTH POLE’

 £5 per download.

 Thank you for your kind purchase.
 You will be sent an e-mail containing a personalised code allowing you to download the documentary from Vimeo.

 White Ice Cycle Facts

-The White Ice Cycle was a modernised form of polar travel, demonstrating that cycling can be more efficient than skiing to the South Pole.
+- The White Ice Cycle was a modernised form of polar travel, demonstrating that cycling can be more efficient than skiing to the South Pole.